seunomosowon/TA-mailclient/README.md

 This app will not work on a universal forwarder, as it requires Python which comes with an HF or a full Splunk install.

+Note: GMX doesnt support POP3/IMAP without SSL so even thought the tests pass, you see an error about not being able to login.
+But it works, as I've tested and captured packets to confirm. only the secure tests retrieve mails on Travis CI.

 ##### New features

 TA-mailclient includes the following new features: